seananderson/seananderson.ca/cv/cv-pandoc.md

 # Publications

 2019
+:    Freshwater, C., **S.C.
+Anderson**, K.R.
+Holt, A.-M. Huang, C.A.
+Holt.
+Weakened portfolio effects constrain management effectiveness for population aggregates.
+In press at Ecological Applications.

+2019
+:    Ward, E.J., **S.C.
+Anderson**, L.A.
+Damiano, M.E.
+Hunsicker, M.A.
+Litzow.
+Modeling regimes with extremes: the 'bayesdfa' package for identifying and forecasting common trends and anomalies in multivariate time-series data.
+In press at The R Journal.

+2019
+:    Afflerbach, J.C., M. Frazier, H.E.
+Froehlich, **S.C.
+Anderson**, B.S.
+     Halpern.
+Uncertainty in a global fisheries indicator.
+In press at Fish and Fisheries.

+2019
 :    Beaudreau, A.H., E.J.
 Ward, R.E.
 Brenner, A.O.
 Shelton, J.T.
 Watson, J.C.
      Womack, **S.C.
 Anderson**, A.C.
 Haynie, K.N.
 Marshall, B.C.
 Williams.
 Thirty years
      of change and the future of Alaskan fisheries: Shifts in fishing participation and diversification in response to environmental, regulatory, and economic pressures.
-In press at Fish and Fisheries.

-2019
-:    Afflerbach, J.C., M. Frazier, H.E.
-Froehlich, **S.C.
-Anderson**, B.S.
-     Halpern.
-Uncertainty in a global fisheries indicator.
-In press at Fish and Fisheries.
+In press at Fish and Fisheries. <https://doi.org/10.1111/faf.12364>.

 2019
 :    Harvey, B.J., R.A.
 Andrus, **S.C.
 Anderson**.
 Incorporating biophysical